xHotShotsx/Typology/Socionics/Partition Spaces/Dichotomies/Tencer-Minaev/Dichotomy Table (Tencer-Minaev).md

 # IM Octads Index
+## Disclaimer

+Since $V_{1}$ is not a dichotomy (proper), the sets that are derived from it are not octadic, therefore containing no real octads of types.
+While a dichotomy (proper) entails equal partitioning, this set is tautologically defined by the criteria for TIM validity and thus does not constitute an even distribution of octadic sets.
 ## Notation

 Let a dichotomy be a partition: $$\mathfrak{d} = \{ \mathfrak{t}_{0}, \mathfrak{t}_{1} \}, \quad \mathfrak{t}_{0} \sqcup \mathfrak{t}_{1} = T$$The dichotomy function: $$ \mathfrak{d} : T \to \mathbb{Z}_{2} $$by